mTurner-beepboop/test_sirius_repo/_pages/publications.md

 ## Newer Publications

-The publications below are in need of manual review, hence may not be fully accurate/up-to-date.
-Automatically obtained on {{ site.data.last_updated.date }}
+<b>The publications below are in need of manual review, hence may not be fully accurate/up-to-date.
+Automatically obtained on {{ site.data.last_updated.date }}</b>

 {% for publi in site.data.crawled_publist %}